juancarlosjr97/react-firebase-playground/README.md

 This section will create a React app using [Create React App](https://create-react-app.dev/).

-Create a new React app
+Create a new React app by typing the below command in the terminal of your Visual Studio code:

 ```bash
 npx create-react-app . -y